dombarter/dombarter.github.io/content/posts/add-dotnet-jwts-to-web-api.md

 }
 ```

-# Supporting JWT support to Swagger
+# Adding JWT support to Swagger

 And finally, if you'd like to support the Authorize window in Swagger (adds the ability to pass the Bearer token with each subsequent request), add the following to your startup class: